ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 amount of publicity that they have is inversely proportional to the amount of technical knowledge they have over those domains.
 Some of them are real estate agents, practicing lawyers, bankers, accountants, civil servants, and the run-of-the-mill enthusiasts.
-At best, they’re operators; at worst, they’re frauds.
+At best, they’re just operators.

+In any kind of market, there are different kinds of players.
+In a free market, specifically, every participant is given a chance to make it big.
+One of most important driving forces in a free market is competition as framed and determined by supply and demand.
+The orators and outlanders have nothing to contribute.
+They eat up the valuable space for aspiring players.
+They hog discussions about inventions and innovations.
+They appear in mainstream media with microphones.
+They lobby in the senate.
+They pump more and more air to benefit only themselves.
+They don’t really care about economic growth.

-In a recent post that I made online, I said this «When somebody claims that they’ve been in the software industry for a long time, my immediate instinct is to look for their credentials—open source code and technical articles.
+In a recent post that I made online, I said this, «When somebody claims that they’ve been in the software industry for a long time, my immediate instinct is to look for their credentials—open source code or technical articles.
 The absence of those is the absence of credibility.» A lot of the responses talked about NDAs and some such.
 Now, if I had to explain every nuance of that statement, for every case, it would already become too lengthy.
 There was no